Grendel SRT

 Halo Arms H-TAC

-Notes: Though the H-TAC is not expected to be available until the 4th quarter of 2007, the H-TAC is described as a rifle that will we useful for both civilian hunting and precision sniping purposes.
-In real-life terms, it is also advertised as "not breaking the bank."
+Notes: Introduced in the 4th quarter of 2007, the H-TAC is described as a rifle that will we useful for both civilian hunting and precision sniping purposes.
+In real-life terms, it is also advertised as “not breaking the bank.”

 User reports of the H-TAC are unfortunately few, since it has not yet been placed on the market, but more information will surely be available into the future.